 The Murder of Larry King

 Larry King was a teenager struggling to find who he was.
 Specifically, he was struggling with his gender identity and in the weeks leading to his murder, he had begun identifying himself as female, asking to be called ‘Leticia’.
-Adopted as a toddler, reports of child abuse within his adopted home circled his childhood until he was removed from the home for vandalism and theft.
+Adopted as a toddler, and reports of child abuse within his adopted home circled his childhood until he was removed from the home for vandalism and theft.

 He was placed into a local run shelter for abused and neglected children where he had been living for the 3 months before he was killed.
 Here it seems, he found a much more supportive and encouraging atmosphere about his gender identity compared to what he experienced at his school or from his classmates.
 On the day of the murder, halfway through a routine computer science class, Brandon McInerney stood up behind Larry King and fired a small caliber handgun twice, striking Larry in the head before the gun jammed.
-Brandon had taken the gun from his home, a home which when searched by police officers was found to contain a total of 15 guns, alongside what was recognized to be Nazi and white supremacy related material.
+Brandon had taken the gun from his home, a home which when searched by police officers was found to contain a total of 15 guns, alongside what was recognized to be Nazi and white supremacy-related material.

 The trial of Brandon McInerney started on 5 July 2011 with a total of 98 witnesses called the stand.